mworster/stm32mp157-dev-kit/Getting_started_with_the_devkit.md

 The order in which fragments are applied is determined by the number of the fragment filename (fragment-001, fragment-002, e.g.).
 Please pay special attention to the naming of your optional fragments to ensure you select the right features.

+#### Build the Kernel

+You MUST compile from the directory on which the configuration has been done (i.e. the directory which contains the '.config' file).

+It's preconized to use the method with dedicated build directory for a better managment of changes made on source code (as all build artifacts will be located inside the dedicated build directory).
+However since we're just "going fast" the following notes are for building within the source dirctory.

+Compile and install on the current source code directory:

+    $ cd <directory to kernel source code>

+Build kernel images (uImage and vmlinux) and device tree (dtbs)

+    $ make ARCH=arm uImage vmlinux dtbs LOADADDR=0xC2000040

+Build kernel module

+    $ make ARCH=arm modules

+Generate output build artifacts

+    $ make ARCH=arm INSTALL_MOD_PATH="$PWD/install_artifact" modules_install
+    $ mkdir -p $PWD/install_artifact/boot/
+    $ cp $PWD/arch/arm/boot/uImage $PWD/install_artifact/boot/
+    $ cp $PWD/arch/arm/boot/dts/st*.dtb $PWD/install_artifact/boot/

 ## Resources

 1. https://www.st.com/resource/en/user_manual/dm00591354-discovery-kits-with-stm32mp157-mpus-stmicroelectronics.pdf